 We spent many a night howling in laughter as my grandmother would spin these yarns with great joy.

 I see her face now illuminated by candlelight.She holds a napkin over her head to represent the kerchief of Hester.
 Her arms raised in anticipation of the punchline.
 These tales evolved and took on lives of their own after many years.
 But, they all originate in the culture of the coast.

 I imagine those Gullah families also gathered after a hearty meal to conjure up a tall tale based on these same types of characters and probably, I would imagine, told them in similar fashion to their own family and friends.
 The richest and most entertaining of the characters and stories being passed down along the generations and even jumping off the islands and into the oral traditions of families like mine.
 Gullah is much more pervasive in general culture than one might think.

 My grandmother was wonderful and a strong influence on me.
 Her voice, her look and her mannerisms still resonate deeply in my memory.
-The ways she unwittingly introduced me to things that are of Gullah origin have great meaning to me as I peel back the layers of my life.
-To say I am influenced by my grandmother in many subtle ways is to recognize that she was influenced by the people of the Lowcountry, who in turn derived so much of their identity from traditions of the Gullah-Geechee.
-That hand-me-down style of influence seasons how I tell stories in both language and plot to my children, dominates my preferred styles of cooking and how I serve a meal.
+The ways she unwittingly introduced me to things that are of Gullah origin have great meaning to me.
+I am influenced by my grandmother, who was influenced by the traditions of the Gullah-Geechee.
+That hand-me-down style of influence dominates my preferred styles of cooking and how I serve a meal.

 These sweet memories are some of the oldest I have.

 They are rooted in a grandmother who instilled a sense of ingenuity, perseverance, joy and family into me.
 I am no expert, but I have read these are all distinctive characteristics of the Gullah people, as well.